LotusLotus

 Thus I have heard:

-At that time, the summer meditation retreat having ended, nearing the time of His parinirvāṇa, the World-Honored One entered the In-Accord-with-the-Dharma Samādhi.
+The summer meditation retreat having ended, nearing the time of His parinirvāṇa, the World-Honored One entered the In-Accord-with-the-Dharma Samādhi.
 During His samādhi, this Three-Thousand Large Thousandfold World was everywhere adorned with silky banners and canopies.
-Jeweled incense vases were well placed and fragrances widely spread.
-Scattered all about were thousand-petaled lotus blossoms.
-At that time, in this Three-Thousand Large Thousandfold World, multitudes in the hundreds of thousands of koṭis, Brahma-kings, and their retinues in the hundreds of thousands of koṭis came to the place where the Buddha was.
-Upon arrival they bowed down their heads at the feet of the Buddha.
+Jeweled incense vases were well placed and fragrances were widely spread.
+Scattered all about were thousand-petaled lotus flowers.
+At that time, in this Three-Thousand Large Thousandfold World, multitudes in the hundreds of thousands of koṭis, Brahma-kings, and their retinues in the hundreds of thousands of koṭis came to the Buddha.
+Upon arrival they bowed their heads down at the feet of the Buddha.
 With folded palms, facing the Buddha, they stepped back to stand on one side.
-Also to the place of the Buddha came hundreds of thousands of koṭis of god-sons from Pure Abode Heavens, god-kings Īśvara and Maheśvara, dragon-kings, yakṣa-kings, asura-kings, garuḍa-kings, kiṁnara-kings, mahoraga-kings, together with their respective retinues in the hundreds of thousands of koṭis.
-Upon arrival they bowed down their heads at the feet of the Buddha.
-Also to the place where the Buddha was, from the ten directions, came Bodhisattva-Mahāsattvas of great awesome virtue, numerous as the sands of the Ganges.
-Upon arrival they bowed down their heads at the feet of the Buddha.
+Also to the Buddha came hundreds of thousands of koṭis of god-sons from pure abode heavens, god-kings Īśvara and Maheśvara, dragon-kings, yakṣa-kings, asura-kings, garuḍa-kings, kiṁnara-kings, mahoraga-kings, together with their respective retinues in the hundreds of thousands of koṭis.
+Upon arrival they bowed their heads down at the feet of the Buddha.
+Also to the Buddha, from worlds in the ten directions, came Bodhisattva-Mahāsattvas of great awesome virtue, who were as numerous as the sands of the Ganges.
+Upon arrival they bowed their heads down at the feet of the Buddha.
 With folded palms, facing the Buddha, they stepped back to stand on one side.
-Even the gods from the topmost heaven in this Three-Thousand Large Thousandfold World came to join the huge multitude, which filled the space with no room to spare.
-Also to the assembly came all the others with great awesome power such as gods, dragons, yakṣas, gandharvas, asuras, garuḍas, kiṁnaras, mahoragas, and others.
+Even the gods from the top heaven in this Three-Thousand Large Thousandfold World came to join the huge multitude, which filled the space with no room to spare.
+Also to the assembly came all those others with great awesome power, such as gods, dragons, yakṣas, gandharvas, asuras, garuḍas, kiṁnaras, mahoragas, and others.

-At that time the World-Honored One, prompted by the right thought, rose from His samādhi.
+The World-Honored One, prompted by the right thought, rose from His samādhi.
 He looked all over the huge multitude as He stretched His body and opened His mouth.
-Like a lion king, three times He stretched.
-Then the World-Honored One extended from His mouth His vast long tongue, covering the entire Three-Thousand Large Thousandfold World.
+Like a lion-king, three times He stretched.
+Then the World-Honored One extended from His mouth His wide-ranging, far-reaching tongue, completely covering this Three-Thousand Large Thousandfold World.
 After the Tathāgata had finished His display of spiritual power, He again looked at the massive crowd.
 Then all in the huge multitude rose from their seats.
 They made obeisance with joined palms and stood in silence.
-At that time the Buddha told Maitreya Bodhisattva, "Ajita, before long the Tathāgata will enter parinirvāṇa.
-If you have doubts regarding the Dharma and would like to ask me, now is the right time while I am still here.
-Do not allow yourselves to have any distressing regrets after the Buddha is gone."
+Then the Buddha told Maitreya Bodhisattva, “Ajita, before long the Tathāgata will enter parinirvāṇa.
+If you have doubts regarding the Dharma and would like to ask me, now is the right time, while I am still here.
+Do not allow yourself to have any distressing regrets after the Buddha is gone.”

-At that time the Buddha approved in silence.
-Knowing that the Buddha had granted their request, the god-sons from Maheśvara Heaven were joyful and exuberant.
-Joining their palms, they made obeisance and stepped back to stand on one side.
-Then the Buddha told Maitreya Bodhisattva-Mahāsattva, "Ajita, this Mahāyāna Vaipulya Total Retention Dharma Door is not introduced by me only.
-Innumerable Buddhas of the past, present, and future, in the worlds in the ten directions, have frequently taught it.
-If there are sentient beings that say that the Buddha's words are not spoken by the Buddha and slander the Dharma and the Saṅgha, these slanderers will go down to the evil life-paths to undergo hellish sufferings."
+The Buddha approved in silence.
+Knowing that the Buddha had granted their request, the god-king Maheśvara’s son was joyful and exuberant.
+Joining his palms, he made obeisance and stepped back to stand on one side.
+Then the Buddha told Maitreya Bodhisattva-Mahāsattva, “Ajita, this Mahāyāna Vaipulya Total Retention Dharma Door is not taught by me only.
+Innumerable Buddhas of the past, present, and future, in worlds in the ten directions, have frequently taught it.
+If there are sentient beings that malign the Dharma and the Saṅgha and say that the Buddha’s words are not spoken by the Buddha, these maligners will go down the evil life-paths to undergo suffering in hell.”

-At that time the Buddha told Maitreya Bodhisattva-Mahāsattva, "If, among good men and good women, there are those who have activated their bodhi mind and will accept, uphold, read and recite, as well as explain to others this Mahāyāna Vaipulya Sūtra of Total Retention, we should know that these people will not go down to the evil life-paths."
+Then the Buddha told Maitreya Bodhisattva-Mahāsattva, “If, among good men and good women, there are those who have activated the bodhi mind and will accept and uphold, read and recite, and explain to others, this Mahāyāna Vaipulya Sūtra of Total Retention, know that these people will not go down the evil life-paths.”

 Maitreya Bodhisattva-Mahāsattva replied, "No, World-Honored One."